RockhurstHS/STEAM-Blog/_posts/2017-10-30-Storytelling-with-film.md

 <p><a href="https://vimeo.com/239862659">MVI_0482</a> from <a href="https://vimeo.com/user70049260">Evan Highfill</a> on <a href="https://vimeo.com">Vimeo</a>.</p>

 We get to learn what it means to tell a story in a digital way.
-I originally enrolled in the class to see the cool equipment, but I have come to a conclusion that it’s not the equipment that tells the story, it's you, who tells the story.
+I originally enrolled in the class to see the cool equipment, but I have come to a conclusion that it’s not the equipment that tells the story; it's you who tells the story.
 Creating stories is an aspect of being a man for others because we are able to teach people through a fun and entertaining environment about what they didn’t know, help them by learning moral value stories and by inspiring them to be creative.